cloudify-cosmo/docs.getcloudify.org/content/installation/installing-cli.md

 ### Uninstalling from Linux

 To uninstall the CLI from the host, run the command for your operating system.

+1. Install the package with Installer or from the CLI:

 #### Centos/RHEL
     {{< gsHighlight bash>}}
     $ sudo rpm -e cloudify
     {{< /gsHighlight >}}

 #### Debian/Ubuntu
     {{< gsHighlight bash>}}
     $ sudo dpkg -r cloudify